Nick Pourgourides

 United Kingdom

-In November 2022, Nick published his second book: “What You Leave Behind," a true story of family discovery that spans three generations.
-From wartime Shanghai under Japanese internment to modern day London, Nick delivers a poignant and heartfelt account of his journey to uncover the life of his long-lost Irish grandfather, whilst reconciling his own, deeply rooted questions of self-acceptance, family legacy and mortality.
-Featured on The Robert Elms Show, BBC Radio London, and promoted in the Daily Mail all proceeds from sale of the book were donated to Variety, the Children's Charity.
+In November 2022, Nick published his second book, 'What You Leave Behind.'
+This poignant, true story traces three generations of family history, from wartime Shanghai under Japanese internment to modern-day London.
+Through his exploration of his long-lost Irish grandfather’s life, Nick confronts powerful themes of identity, family legacy, and mortality.
+As with his first book, 'What You Leave Behind' was well-received, appearing on The Robert Elms Show, BBC Radio London, and in The Daily Mail.
+All proceeds from the book were donated to Variety, continuing Nick's commitment to making a difference in the lives of disabled and disadvantaged children.

 Endorsements: